zoomed in mold spores

 Does any of this sound familiar to you?

-If so, chances are that if Mold Toxicity is contributing to your conditions, testing and detoxing mold correctly could be extremely helpful.
+If so, Mold Toxicity may be contributing to your conditions.
+Testing and detoxing mold correctly could be extremely helpful.

 Correctly testing and detoxing mold brought breakthroughs in my healing after decades of suffering.
 I’ve also found this to be key for my clients.

-There are many other symptoms people can have, too.
+There are many other symptoms you can have with Mold Toxicity, too.

 Nervous System Symptoms